Farm-to-Table Cooking Class: Pick It, Cook It, Eat It

 Food you pick yourself tastes better for two honest reasons: it's fresher, and you cooked it with attention.
 A tomato cut an hour ago hasn't spent a week in a truck losing what made it good.
 And cooking with the season means you're working with produce at its peak instead of fighting an out-of-season ingredient that never had a chance.

 The menu shifts as the garden does, which is the whole point and also why we can't hand you a fixed list of dishes.
 Spring is green and quick; high summer is loud with tomatoes and squash; fall leans into roots and the last of the heat-lovers.
-We pull from more than fifty heirloom varieties, plus herbs, eggs, honey, and fresh chèvre from our own goats when it suits the plate.
+We pull from a garden full of heirloom varieties, plus herbs, eggs, and honey from the farm when they suit the plate.
 If cooking by the calendar appeals to you, you can even grow the vegetables yourself in our gardening workshop.
 The class is weather-dependent on top of that, which we count as part of the charm rather than a flaw.

-We don't list the price here for the same reason we don't list the date: both move with the format and the menu, and the booking page keeps them current.
+We keep the price on the booking page for the same reason we keep the date there: both move with the format and the menu, and the page keeps them current.
 What we can promise is the shape of the night: pick it, cook it, eat it, beside people who were strangers at the start and aren't by dessert.
 When you're ready, reserve a seat at the table.
 Come hungry.
 Leave a little lighter.